que-es-pnpm

 PNPM is a package manager for Node.js projects that offers significant advantages in terms of storage and speed compared to other tools (like NPM or Yarn).

-Unlike other package managers like NPM and Yarn, which download and install each package in a separate node_modules directory for each project, PNPM uses centralized storage and links the installed packages through hard links.
+Unlike other package managers like NPM and Yarn, which download and install each package in a separate node_modules directory for each project, PNPM uses a centralized storage and links installed packages via hard links.

 The main advantage of the centralized system is to greatly improve the speed of installing and uninstalling dependencies.
-PNPM does not have to download packages again from a library if you have used it before; it simply creates a link to the local repository.
+PNPM doesn’t have to download a library again if you’ve used it before, it simply creates a link to the local repository.

-The other great advantage is the lower disk space usage.
-PNPM only keeps one copy of each package instead of storing multiple copies in different projects.
-This means a good saving of space, especially if you have many projects that use common dependencies.
+The other major advantage is the lower hard disk space usage.
+PNPM only saves one copy of each package instead of storing multiple copies in different projects.
+This means good space savings, especially if you have many projects that use common dependencies.

-It is a very good alternative to NPM and, the syntax and usage are basically identical.
+It’s a very good alternative to NPM, and the syntax and usage are basically identical.
 But, with a very important improvement in speed and efficiency.

 Installing PNPM

-Next, we will see how to install PNPM.
+Next, we are going to see how to install PNPM.
 If you need more information, you have the detailed instructions on the official PNPM site.

-The simplest option, if you have Node.js on your computer, is to add it as a global package using NPM.
-To do this, we run.
+The easiest option, if we have Node.js on your computer, is to add it as a global package via NPM.
+To do this we run.

 npm install -g PNPM

-This will install PNPM globally on your computer (which means you can use it in any Node.js project).
+This will install PNPM globally on your computer (meaning you can use it in any Node.js project).

-If we want to install PNPM without having Node.js installed, we can do so using the Standalone installer.
+If we want to install PNPM without having Node.js installed, we can do it via the Stand Alone installer.

-If you’re on Windows, open a PowerShell console.
+If you are on Windows, open a PowerShell console.
 Here, copy and paste the following command line and press Enter,

 iwr https://get.pnpm.io/install.ps1 -useb | iex

-This will start the installation process of PNPM on your system.
+This will start the PNPM installation process on your system.
 Once completed, you should see a message indicating that the installation was successful.

 Verifying the Installation

-To ensure that the installation was successful, you can check the version of PNPM that you have installed.
+To make sure the installation was done correctly, you can verify the version of PNPM we have installed.
 Open a command console and type,

-You should see the installed version of PNPM.
+You should see the installed PNPM version.
 For example, something like this.

 8.15.3